Last Updated: Sunday, 21 August 2016 17:21

 Over the years scores of volunteers have contributed untold hours of work on research and projects not solely for the benefit of our members but for all family and local historians.
 A substantial number are currently engaged on the projects described on these pages.

-We urgently need volunteers to help with our projects - read more.
-If you are interested in becoming involved in any of the current indexing projects please contact Jacqui Simkins.
+We urgently need volunteers, with access to Ancestry or Warwickshire County Record Office, to help with our current projects.
+If you are interested in becoming involved in any of the current indexing projects please contact Carole Eales